 You can find hundreds of email template by a simple search.
 But they lack your charm, your personal touch.
 Instead of using them, use the formula I mentioned above to write your outreach email.

 This is the most important part.
 The people you’re emailing get hundreds of email every day.
-Chances are they won’t read your email.
-To combat this, you need to send a follow-up email.
-If they don’t give a reply within two days, send a follow-up email.
-It should be a simple reminder of your original message.
+Chances are they won’t open yours — let alone reply.
+To combat this, you need to send a follow up email.
+If they don’t give a reply within two days, send a follow up email.
+It should be simple reminder of your original message.
+You don’t need to put any effort to it.

-If they don’t reply to your follow up, knock them on Twitter.
+If they don’t reply after your follow up, knock them on Twitter.
 Politely tell them you’ve sent them an email and if they had a chance to look at it.
+Because of Twitter’s character count and opennees, it’s seen as less formal.
+So they may respond to you in Twitter.

 The best day to send your email is Monday to Wednesday.
 Send it between 10 AM and 12 PM.